 Josiah also desecrated the place named Topheth, in the Ben Hinnom Valley, in order that no one could offer his son or daughter there to be completely burned on the altar as a sacrifice to the god Molech.
 He also removed the horses that the previous kings of Judah had dedicated to worshiping the sun, and he burned the chariots that were used in that worship.
-Those horses and chariots were many pagan priests whom the previous kept in the courtyard outside the temple, kings of Judah had appointed to burn in- near the entrance to the temple, and near cense on the altars scattered throughout the room where one of Josiah's officials lived, whose name was Nathan-Melek.
+Those horses and chariots were lived, whose name was Nathan-Melek.

 Josiah also commanded his servants to tear down the altars that the previous kings of Judah had built on the palace roof, above the room where King Ahaz had stayed.
 They also tore down the altars that had been built by King Manasseh in the two courtyards outside the temple.
 He commanded that they be smashed to pieces and thrown down into the Kidron Valley.
-13 He also commanded that the altars that King Solomon had built east of Jerusalem, south of the Mount of Olives-the so-called Mount of Corruption-be desecrated.
+He also commanded that the altars that King Solomon had built east of Jerusalem, south of the Mount of Olives-the so-called Mount of Corruption-be desecrated.
 Solomon had built them for the worship of the disgusting idols-the statue of the goddess Ashtoreth worshiped by the people in the city of Sidon, Chemosh the god of the Moab people group, and Molech the god of the Ammon people group.
 They also broke into pieces the stone pillars that the Israelite people worshiped, and cut down the poles that honored the goddess Asherah, and they scattered the ground there with human bones to desecrate it.

 Furthermore, he commanded them to tear down the place of worship that was near the city of Bethel, the very same place of worship that had been built by King Jeroboam (whose father was Nebat, the same man who made Israel to sin against Yahweh).
 Josiah led the people of Israel to tear down that altar that was on the high hill, and they also burned the wooden pole used in the worship of the idol that had the name "Asherah."
-16 Then Josiah looked around and saw some tombs on the hill.
+Then Josiah looked around and saw some tombs on the hill.
 He commanded his men to take the bones out of those tombs and burn them on the altar.
 By doing that, he desecrated the altar.
 These events were predicted many years before when Yahweh gave his word to Israel by his prophet.